 Fig. 7 (top panel) displays the shifts in the UVJ diagram positions for the objects belonging to the reference sample, when fitted with different libraries of models.
-The shifts are typically small, of the order of 0.1-0.3 $\Delta$ mag (generally consistent with the uncertainties in the relevant observed colors).
+The shifts are typically small, of the order of 0.1-0.3 Δ mag (generally consistent with the uncertainties in the relevant observed colours).
 Noticeably, they tend to affect the V - J colour more than the U - V colour.
-This is basically due to the fact that the fit is much more robustly constrained in the region of the observed visible and NIR (covered by the ACS and WFC3 bands), which straddle the rest-frame U - V break at $z \sim 3$ , than in the reddest part of the spectrum, since the two 5.6 to $8.0 \,\mu\text{m}$ IRAC bands have the poorest S/N. This allows larger variations in the V - J colour, as shown by the two examples reported in the bottom panels of the same Figure.
-We also note a systematic effect between the two libraries, as most of the candidates with a red $[U-V]{rest}$ have bluer $[V-J]{rest}$ using the TH than using the $\tau$ library, while galaxies with bluer $[U-V]{rest}$ are shifted towards redder $[V-J]{rest}$ colours - implying a shallower mid-IR profile in all cases, as it can be seen in the two SEDs examples.
-To definitively solve this ambiguity, deeper data longward of $3\mu$ m are necessary; this anticipates the need for JWST observations, that will be the target of the Section 6.
+This is basically due to the fact that the fit is much more robustly constrained in the region of the observed visible and NIR (covered by the ACS and WFC3 bands), which straddle the rest-frame U - V break at $z \sim 3$, than in the reddest part of the spectrum, since the two $5.6-8.0 \ \mu m$ IRAC bands have the poorest S/N. This allows larger variations in the V - J colour, as shown by the two examples reported in the bottom panels of the same figure.
+We also note a systematic effect between the two libraries, as most of the candidates with a red $[U - V]{rest}$ have bluer $[V - J]{rest}$ using the TH than using the τ library, while galaxies with bluer $[U - V]{rest}$ are shifted towards redder $[V - J]{rest}$ colours - implying a shallower mid-IR profile in all cases, as it can be seen in the two SEDs examples.
+To definitively solve this ambiguity, deeper data longward of 3 μm are necessary; this anticipates the need for JWST observations, which will be the target of Section 6.